 - No synthetics or petrochemicals (e.g. plastic, nylon, polyester, polyamide)

-- No potentially hazardous chemicals or treatments (e.g. chromium in leather, recycled rubber or wood, (bamboo) viscose, synthetic fragrances, BPA)
+- No potentially hazardous chemicals or treatments (e.g. chromium in leather, recycled rubber, (bamboo) viscose, synthetic fragrances, BPA)

 - Organic or untreated (e.g. hemp, organic cotton, organic wool)

 Sometimes, there is no product without plastic or something completely organic or natural.
 If I really need it, I always ask myself if there’s a creative workaround – something out of the box that most people wouldn’t think of.
-If that’s too impractical, I may sacrifice and tell myself that I can only do so much.
+Second-hand is often a good alternative too.
+If any of that is too impractical, I may sacrifice and tell myself that I can only do so much.
 This is especially the case with plastic.
-My husband and I go to great lengths to avoid plastic, but sometimes it’s impossible to avoid a small plastic piece.
+My husband and I go to great lengths to avoid plastic, but sometimes it’s impossible to avoid a small plastic piece in an otherwise sustainable product.
 You could also think about the absolute impact – single-use plastics, for example, are far more damaging than reusable plastic items.
 It’s really about deciding for yourself what’s feasible in your situation.
 Just do the best you can.
 Are you being lazy or is the alternative going crazy?

 The worst is when after a long time searching, I believe I’ve finally found the right product – but once it’s delivered, it turns out that some information was not provided.
 That beautiful hemp backpack actually has a layer of recycled rubber between the fabrics, and that wasn’t mentioned on the website.
 In fact, I only found out because I could smell rubber and then emailed the company to confirm whether it was indeed rubber.
 This isn’t some arbitrary example; this actually happened to me.
 Recycled rubber can be toxic – like when it comes from car tyres – and this is often the case.